Skip to Content

 Is a corn snake a carnivore?

-Corn snakes are classic carnivores, thriving on a diet of rodents like mice and rats.
+Curious critters, corn snakes are carnivores, thriving on a diet of meaty morsels like mice and birds.

 Do corn snakes have a breeding season?